-Another revealing statistic from our State of the Title Industry report was that 65% of title professionals get their title search or title commitment from either their underwriter or 6% outsource it to another company.
+Another revealing statistic from our 2020 State of the Title Industry report was that 71% of title professionals outsource their title searches, and 75% outsource municipal lien searches.

 Other ways to optimize your workflow, include outsourcing tasks like UCC searches, Judgment searches, land survey coordination, HOA research, property tax searches, municipal lien searches, tax certificates, title curative services, and countless other services.

 What you outsource will depend on your region, the time the task takes, and the liability associated with the task.
 For instance, in South Florida, preparing a municipal lien search report is vastly more complicated than other regions of the state.
 In some states, this type of search isn’t customary, and you may benefit from outsourcing tax certificates instead.